Universe8888/softUni2023Projects/README.md

 4. Push to the branch (`git push origin feature/YourFeature`).
 5. Submit a Pull Request with a comprehensive description of changes.

-For detailed guidelines, refer to the [Contributing.md](Contributing.md) document.

 ## Acknowledgments
 Special thanks to: